 Ritch McCutchen writes, via Facebook: I bought the farm from the estate of Palmer Greene who had a lengthy career as a politician.
 He was the tax collector here for many years followed by service as a state representative then as a state senator.
 He sold the motel site to Mr. Shearer.
 Mr Shearer’s estate sold it to William Johnson a retired rural postman.

-I first photographed this sign in 2008 and though I pass through the area a few times a year, I can’t recall if the sign is still standing.
+I first photographed this sign in 2008.
 The Southern Motel was owned and managed by Mr. & Mrs. Jack Kirk.
 It was a modern brick motel which, judging from a 1961 postcard, was likely built in the mid to late 1950s, It’s hard to imagine that highways like U. S. 41 were the interstates before we had interstates.
 I’m aware that many people consider these sorts of properties and old signage nothing more than eyesores.
 There are others who absolutely love them.
 I don’t think many of them will be saved, but they’re a nice reminder of the world before interstates.

 Jay Bird Springs has been a well-known recreation area since about 1907, when Georgia’s first public swimming pool was built utilizing the waters of a natural spring emanating in the adjacent Gum Swamp (Little Ocmulgee River).
 The water is thought to have healing qualities and has had thousands of devotees over the past century.
 It was so famous that it was delivered to homes and businesses throughout the region in the earliest years of the operation.
 The motel and welcome center seen above and the miniature golf course below are all I was able to photograph, as the facility is now a spiritually-based rehabilitation center and the residents were conducting Sunday services near the pool area.
 Even though the gentleman I spoke to said I could take a few quick shots, I declined out of respect.
 I do hope to get back at some time and get a few more shots.